nikolasburk/magic-relay-mutations/relay-mutations.md

 Let's walk through the different methods and understand what information we have to provide so that Relay can successfully merge the newly created Pokemon into its store.

-The first two methods, `getMutation()` and `getFragment()` are relatively obvious and can be retrieved directly from the documentation where the API is described.
+The first two methods, `getMutation()` and `getVariables()` are relatively obvious and can be retrieved directly from the documentation where the API is described.

 The implementations look as follows: